Act One (film): Production background

 Film rights were bought by Warner Bros, who assigned George Axelrod to write the script.
 Eventually the project went to Dore Schary, who had known Hart for a number of years.

-"I've tried to deal with Moss as I knew him," said Schary.
+"I've tried to deal with Moss as I knew him", said Schary.
 "The film is more about character than the theatrical world.
 But I think his story represents more than just a guy trying to success in a tough, creative field, It's about his frustrations in trying to reach a dream, and then it isn't what he expected when he gets there.
 You might call it a typical American theme."

-Dore Schary himself was the basis for the character "David Starr" (played by Sam Groom).
+Dore Schary was the basis for the character David Starr (played by Sam Groom).

 Anthony Perkins and Dean Jones were early contenders for role of Moss Hart.

 George Hamilton was socially friendly with the family of Moss Hart, and Hart reportedly wanted Hamilton for the role.

 Release

-To promote the upcoming release of Act One, George Hamilton appeared on a September 1963 episode of I've Got a Secret, a prime-time game show in which a panel of celebrities attempted to discover the guest's "secret."
+To promote the upcoming release of Act One, George Hamilton appeared on a September 1963 episode of I've Got a Secret, a prime-time game show in which a panel of celebrities attempted to discover the guest's "secret".
 Hamilton's secret?
 The actor identified as Hamilton and grilled by the panel (who failed to guess his secret) was that he was not actually Hamilton at all but instead a dark-haired handsome sort-of-look-alike pretending to be Hamilton.
 The real Hamilton showed up at the end of the spot and earned the admiration of panelist Henry Morgan who expressed astonishment that any performer of Hamilton's stature was secure enough to take part in a stunt which, in essence, pointed up the fact that he was unrecognizable to a quartet of supposedly in-the-know celebrities.